connornishijima/sensory_bridge_docs/about.md

 **This isn't the usual "sound-reactive LEDs" you've seen for years.**

-**Sensory Bridge is built from the ground up as an open, powerful bridge between sight and sound.** With a show that's reactive to notation, vibrato and more, it produces very unique and pleasant-to-look-at light shows which synchronize to your music without any visible latency.
-(A built-in MEMS microphone constantly studies what it hears using a special-sauce Goertzel-based Discrete Fourier Transform, at 100 FPS!)
+**Sensory Bridge was built by @lixielabs from the ground up as an open, powerful bridge between sight and sound.** With a show that's reactive to notation, vibrato and more, it produces very unique and pleasant-to-look-at light shows which synchronize to your music without any visible latency.

 It has to be seen to be believed, *which the video demos below can help with:*